BANGKOK — Gen. Prayuth Chan-ocha is now officially on Facebook, Twitter and Instagram, a junta deputy secretary said Sunday.

-Though parties aren’t allowed to campaign for the elections until mid-December, some have criticized the government for allowing pro-junta politicians – who are reportedly convincing MPs to join the pro-junta Pracharat party – off the hook.
+Though parties aren’t allowed to campaign for the elections until mid-December, some have criticized the government for allowing pro-junta politicians – who are reportedly convincing MPs to join the pro-junta Palang Pracharat party – off the hook.
 Just last week, three of Prayuth’s ministers joined the pro-junta party.

 Puttipong said social media posts would be only once or twice a week.

 “The page will publicize his work and more relaxed sides and lifestyle that people may not have seen before,” Puttipong said.

 Although Prayuth did open a Facebook page in August 2017, posts in his new page will be written by himself.
 The page is also linked to an Instagram and Twitter page and a website.
 The first post on the new Prayut Chan-o-cha Facebook page came Sunday night.

 “Since most of us communicate through Facebook regularly, I decided to open my personal account to communicate my policies and the government’s work, as well as give helpful information,” it reads.
 “If you have suggestions, want to exchange opinions or need me to fix any problems, you can write to me here.”

 The page, which by Monday had garnered more than 47,000 likes, shows a photo of Prayuth holding an “I Love You” sign with a crowd of children, along with a logo of a checkmark in Thai flag colors.

 “Prayuth Chan-ocha.
 Stable, prosperous, enduring for our Thailand,” reads the accompanying slogan.